savsani123/LicensePlateDetection/README.md

       Open mil_config.json and update the file path of the model weights under the LicensePlateDetection section.

-### Step 4: open copilot chat and provide the prompt

-      ```
-      I want you to go through all the commands mentioned in the readme file under  ## --- STEPS TO RUN THE SOLUTION USING COPILOT  --- in step 5: Commands to RUN and run them in new terminal at the repository location one by one.
-      ```

-### Step 5: Commands to RUN ( Automatically ran by the copilot)
+### Step 4: Commands to RUN (Run each command one after the other)
-      - cd py
+      - cd py     // go inside the py folder of the project repository
-      - py -3.10 -m venv .venv
-      - cd .venv\Scripts
-      - .\activate
-      - cd ../../
-      - pip install uv
       - uv sync
       - cd ../
       - python PythonModelExecutor.py

-### Step 6: Open Swagger UI
+### Step 5: Open Swagger UI

-      Once the service starts, open Swagger in your browser:
+      Once the service starts, open Swagger in the browser:
       ```
       http://localhost:8448/docs
       ```

-### Step 7: Test with Example Data
+### Step 6: Test with Example Data

       Use the sample input provided in the SampleInputOutput folder.

-### Step 8: Verify Output
+### Step 7: Verify Output

       Compare the output from Swagger with the sample output to confirm the model is working correctly.

 ##  --- STEPS TO USE THE SOLUTION IN MANUAL WAY---